MultiSafepay/docs/content/integrations/plugins/magento2/faq/payment-links-in-order-confirmation-for-backend-orders.md

 `{{/depend}}`\
 </br>

-There is also a 'payment_link' variable that you can use in e-mail templates for order confirmation e-mails that were created in the backend of Magento.
+There is also a 'payment_link' variable that you can use in e-mail templates for order confirmation e-mails created in the backend of Magento.
 This variable is not available for orders that are created in the frontend.
-With a simple 'if/else' statement in the e-mail template you can add logic to only add the payment link to order confirmation e-mails for orders that are created in the backend.
-For the frontend orders you can show something else, like for example only the payment method title:
+With a simple 'if/else' statement in the e-mail template, you can add logic to only add the payment link to order confirmation e-mails for orders created in the backend.
+For orders created in the frontend, you can show something else, for example, only the payment method title:

 `{{if payment_link}}`\
 `<a href="{{var payment_link}}">Pay now with {{var order.payment.additional_information.method_title}}</a>`\